eProsecutor Resources

 No. If you need a system different from the one provided, you would need to negotiate a separate contract with JTI.

-UPC will build these reports into the system, and they will be run by the Administrator each quarter and sent to CCJJ.
+UPC or JTI (with an additional fee) will build these reports into the system, and they will be run by the Administrator when required and send them to the Department of Criminal Justice (formerly known as the Commission of Criminal & Juvenile Justice or CCJJ).
 This will be for all agencies using eProsecutor under this contract.
-The Administrator will send a copy of the report to each agency in the system as requested.
+The Administrator will send a copy of the report to each agency if requested.
+Note: Some data from a recent legislative session requiring reporting has not been integrated because the requirements and data have not been identified clearly enough for us to build any data collection processes.
+That data is still being evaluated, but will be included as soon as possible (see HB354 - 2025).

 Are there management or other data reports included?